Are you wondering about the best way to get from Amsterdam to Rotterdam?

 Regular Intercity trains run twice per hour between Amsterdam and Rotterdam and take 75 minutes.

 The only reason you might want to use this option is when you want to save the small supplement for the Intercity Direct train.
 Or when the Intercity Direct trains are not running.
-But for most people, it won’t be worth the extra 30 minutes.
+But it won’t be worth the extra 30 minutes for most people.

 High-Speed Thalys And Eurostar Trains